romandulman/reactjs-mongo-nodejs-guestbook-app/README.md

 Gusetbook App - Mongo DB + Node.JS Backend and React.JS frontend
 ## in dvelopment...

-### you need to execute in the Docker MongoDB container commands to add dtabase and collection for the first time:
+### you need to execute in the  MongoDB Docker container commands to add database and collection for the first time:
 Some basic Git commands are:
 ```
 docker exec -i -t <your container name or ID> bash